tomalamud/tomaselizondo/README.md

 ### Personal mantra: "To learn, grow, and deliver value".

-- 🔭 Currently working on the website of [Córdoba Bitcoin](https://cordobabitcoin.com).
-- 🌱 Learning Web3.js Next.js and TypeScript, [here a preview](https://nft-drop-ten.vercel.app/).
+- 🌱 Learning Web3.js, Next.js, React, Redux and TypeScript, [here a preview](https://nft-drop-ten.vercel.app/).
 - 👯 I’m looking to collaborate on the blockchain ecosystem.
 - 📫 How to reach me: [LikedIn](https://www.linkedin.com/in/tomaselizondo/).